About The Source Material

 This page is derived from pamphlet which was published by Coats and Clarks as a teaching aid in 1959.
 I was given a copy by my Great Aunt around the time I graduated from college.
 I've been particularly impressed by this pamphlet, because it contains so much information about hemming, including methods that I had never heard of before.
 Unfortunately, Coats and Clarks no longer publishes useful sewing aids on this vein.
-Their website does have a section for needle-craft tips however, which I would highly recommend.

 I've tried to reproduce the text and images faithfully, but if you just want to look at the full scanned pages you'll find them down at the bottom of this page.

 Hems are up!
 Hems are down!
 Every so often this fashion news is flashed around the world . . . and a new hem level is fixed by the fashion authorities.
 It must be remembered, however, that this is merely the indication of a trend.
 Within certain limits established by fashion, the exact level of your hemline is determined by whatever is becoming to YOU.

 Every time you finish dressing, look at yourself critically in a full length mirror.
 Observe the relation of the length of your garment to the length of your body, including the height of heels you are wearing.
 You will soon develop a feeling for the proportion that is most flattering to you.

 Making a hem is a job with which the average girl or woman is confronted every now and again.
 On a self-made garment, the hem is the final detail of construction.
 On a ready-made garment, it is frequently the only place where a change is needed.
 Last year's garments can very often be brought into the current fashion merely by an adjustment of the hemline.